ConvincibleMedia/jekyll-relationships/readme.md

 * `grandparents required`: as above, but also remove the orphan if there is no grandparent to connect to.
 * `prune`: prune all orphans recursively.
 * `orphan`: leave them parentless.

-`prune` can also be `false` to disable pruning at that level, or an integer as a shortcut for `prune: min: int`.

 ## Keywords